Derandomized Balanced Allocation: Witness Trees

 \section{Witness Trees}

-We first provide several notations and definitions in this work.
-Then we review the witness tree argument of V\"{o}cking \cite{Vocking} for the \emph{Uniform-Greedy} scheme. \begin{definition}[\emph{Uniform-Greedy} with $d$ choices] The process inserts balls in any fixed order.
-Let $h^{(1)},\ldots,h^{(d)}$ be $d$ hash functions from $U$ to $[n]$.
-The allocation process works as follows: for each ball $i$, the algorithm considers $d$ bins $\{h^{(1)}(i),\ldots,h^{(d)}(i)\}$ and puts the ball $i$ into the bin with the least load among $\{h^{(1)}(i),\ldots,h^{(d)}(i)\}$.
-When there are several bins with the least load, it picks an arbitrary one. \end{definition} We define the height of a ball to be the height of it on the bin allocated in the above process.
+We first provide several notation and definitions in this section.
+Then we review the witness tree argument of V\"{o}cking \cite{Vocking} for the \emph{Uniform-Greedy} scheme.

+\begin{definition}[\emph{Uniform-Greedy} with $d$ choices] Let $h^{(1)},\ldots,h^{(d)}$ be $d$ hash functions from $U$ to $[n]$.
+The process inserts balls in any fixed order as follows: for each ball $i$, the algorithm considers $d$ bins $\{h^{(1)}(i),\ldots,h^{(d)}(i)\}$ and puts the ball $i$ into the bin with the least load among $\{h^{(1)}(i),\ldots,h^{(d)}(i)\}$.
+When there are several bins with the least load, it picks an arbitrary one. \end{definition}

+For convenience, given $m$ balls $b_1,\cdots,b_m \in [m]$, we fix the order to be $b_1<b_2<\cdots<b_m$ in this work.
+We define the \emph{height} of a ball to be the height of it on the bin allocated in the above process.

-Next we follow the notations of V\"{o}cking \cite{Vocking} to define witness trees and pruned witness trees.
+Next we follow the notation of V\"{o}cking \cite{Vocking} to define witness trees and pruned witness trees.
 Given the balls and $d$ hash functions $h^{(1)},\ldots,h^{(d)}$ in the allocation process, we construct a symmetric witness tree for each ball in this process.